Alterra Power: Solar power expansions

 In early 2011, Plutonic Power agreed, together with GE Energy financial Services, to purchase three proposed photovoltaic power plants in Ontario from First Solar.
 The three plants will have a total capacity of 50 MW, divided between Amherstburg (10MW), Belmont (20MW) and Walpole (20MW).
 This represents a first venture into solar power for Plutonic Power although engineering, procurement, construction and operation will still be provided by First Solar.

-Orka's controversy
+HS Orka's controversy

 In 2010, during the Icelandic financial crisis, Magma Energy acquired 98.5% of shares in the Icelandic geothermal power company HS Orka.
 The deal created an opposition in Iceland.
 On May 21, 2010 Icelandic singer Björk wrote an open letter in the newspaper Reykjavík Grapevine, calling on the Icelandic government to "do everything in its power to revoke the contracts with Magma Energy".
 The deal was approved by the Icelandic Government.
-Recently Alterra as operator has 67%, while the Icelandic pension funds holds 33%.
+In 2016, Alterra owned 67%, while the Icelandic pension funds held 33%.
+In 2019 Alterra sold off its shares in HS Orka to Macquarie Infrastructure and Real Assets (MIRA).